voxpupuli/puppet-cassandra/README.md

 ##### `user_name`
 The name of the user.
 Defaults to the name of the resource.

-#### Defined Type cassandra::private::data_directory
+#### Defined Type cassandra::private::deprecation_warning

-A defined type to handle the `::cassandra::data_file_directoryies` array.
+A defined type to handle deprecation messages to the user.
 This is not intended to be used by a user but is documented here for completeness.

 ##### `title`
-The name of an individual directory.
+The text of the message for the user.

+##### `item_number`
+A unique reference number for the specific deprecation.

 #### Defined Type cassandra::private::firewall_ports::rule